nas-core/nascore-website/docs/docs/lego.md

-# lego automatic certificate management
+# lego automatic TLS/Https management

 lego is a powerful automatic certificate management tool that supports multiple certificate authorities (CA) and multiple protocols (such as ACME, DNS-01, HTTP-01, etc.). nascore supports automatic installation and follow-up startup of lego, as well as automatic reverse proxy.